juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/grpc_server_code_3.png"/>

 We can start up the service by executing the following command.
-However, this command is executed directly by Terraform as indicated earlier.
+However, this command is executed directly by Terraform through an Eventbridge rule as indicated earlier.

     sudo --preserve-env ./usermgmt_server